 The journey begins...

-...with the first owner Khandoker Upama Kabir
+...with Khandoker Upama Kabir

 In the intricate tapestry of cultures, stains tell stories, etching memories into the very fabric of our lives.
 They are more than blemishes; they are imprints of moments frozen in time.
 A simple mark can carry the weight of an entire event, like the cherished stain of henna from someone's wedding, forever etched into our hearts.